Riverside Centre, Brisbane: The rise of the office tower

 The second half of the twentieth century brought considerable change to the Brisbane CBD.
 Brisbane's population climbed to half a million in the late 1940s, overtaking Adelaide as Australia's third largest city.
 The CBD's first postwar office building, an eleven-storey curtain wall modern office block for MLC, was completed in 1956, though a credit squeeze limited further construction for the next several years.
 Between 1950 and 1965 few office highrise buildings were constructed in Brisbane.
-These included: Mutual Life & Citizens (MLC) Insurance Building, the first curtain-wall high-rise building in Queensland (Bates Smart and McCutcheon, in association with Conrad and Gargett, 1956), Friendly Society Building (1957), and Taxation Building (1961).
+These included: Mutual Life & Citizens (MLC) Insurance Building, the first curtain-wall high-rise building in Queensland (Bates Smart & McCutcheon, in association with Conrad Gargett, 1956), Friendly Society Building (1957), and Taxation Building (1961).
 These all stood below the 132 ft height limit.
 Shopping centres were built in the suburbs and shipping facilities moved further downstream towards the river mouth, leaving the CBD's traditional retail and wharfing precincts in decline.
 The shift of the wharves occurred in port cities worldwide in the second half of the twentieth century, as small inner-city wharves could no longer accommodate larger ships nor containerisation facilities.
 In Brisbane, additionally, the Kangaroo Point bend was too difficult for large ships to handle.
 Port facilities were relocated downstream from the 1940s, and ultimately the Port of Brisbane was built near the mouth of the river.
 However, Queensland's mining and property industries boomed in the 1960s and 1980s, encouraging investment into the state.
 This, accompanied by governmental encouragement of private enterprise, favourable development policies and the removal of building height restrictions under Brisbane's first Town Plan in 1965, increased business in Brisbane's CBD.
 High-rise offices were constructed across the CBD to meet demand from Queensland's growing tertiary industries, particularly finance (including banking, insurance and assurance, and merchant banking); government; and to serve as state headquarters for Queensland's agricultural, pastoral and mining companies.
 This private development was accompanied by a city-wide council-led program to modernise Brisbane, by providing or upgrading public facilities, roads, sewerage systems, and undertaking beautification projects: